 Pronunciation: Mar-ta No-vitz-ka (she/her)

 Marta joined SOS-UK as a Project Manager in October 2021.
-She is based in Sheffield and works on our engagement and education programmes with institutions across the country.
+She is based in Sheffield and has worked across various projects since starting, but currently focuses on our education programmes and advocacy with institutions across the country, and supports our student-led Teach the Future campaign.

 Marta graduated with an MBiolSci in Biology from the University of Sheffield, having done her masters project on sustainable soil management in agriculture.
-While at Sheffield, she held a variety of sustainability-related roles, campaigning and representing the student voice on sustainability matters within the Students' Union and across the wider University.
+While at Sheffield, she campaigned for and represented the student voice on sustainability matters within the Students' Union and across the wider University in a number of roles.
 Among others, her work has led to Sheffield University switching to a truly renewable electricity supplier (through the Clean Energy Switch campaign), the Students' Union boycotting fast fashion companies, and introducing a Welfare & Sustainability sabbatical officer position.
 Upon graduating, she joined a university department as an Education for Sustainable Development intern, producing subject-specific staff guidance for embedding ESD across all modules and teaching activities.

 Meg leads on SOS-UK's inclusion and climate justice work, which aims to transform the sustainability and environment sector, through recognising the role of education as a powerful tool for societal and systemic change.
 This work includes the newly launched RACE report and creating a progression pipeline to support people from under-represented groups to be part of the journey to climate justice.
 We know the climate crisis implicates those least responsible the most, therefore we are working to change that through this organisational aim of SOS-UK.